 “CHC’s financial acumen is exceptional.
 They made sure we were running as efficiently as possible,” McNea says.

-In addition, CHC Consulting arranged for custom contracting for physician preferred items.
-As a result, steering Great Plains saved 25 percent, or $425,000, on their annual hip and knee spend of $1.7M.
+CHC Consulting arranged for custom contracting for physician preferred items, steering GPHealth to save 25 percent, or $425,000, on their annual hip and knee spend of $1.7M.